javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 The syntax of JavaScript does not suit everyone's needs.
 Different people want different features.

-That's to be expected, because projects and requirements are different for everyone.
+That's to be expected because projects and requirements are different for everyone.

 So, recently a plethora of new languages appeared, which are *transpiled* (converted) to JavaScript before they run in the browser.